tauri-apps/tauri.studio/docs-generator/src/markdown/book.md

 ### tl;dr;
 Visit https://opencollective.com/tauri and preorder your copy of the book today.
 Your donation will support the ongoing development of Tauri, and you will receive advance digital pdf's for your review as chapters are completed.
 The final book will ship concurrently with the release of 1.0.0 stable.

-If you donote 10 USD / month to Tauri, you will get the advance PDF versions as soon as they are released.
+If you donate 10 USD / month to Tauri, you will get the advance PDF versions as soon as they are released.
-If you just want to donate once, One time donation: 15 USD for pdf and ebook, 30 USD for print version and pdf, 40 USD for all three.
+If you just want to donate once: 15 USD for pdf and e-book, 30 USD for print version and pdf, 40 USD for all three.

+All tutorial subscription tiers receive the rolling PDF free of additional charge.

 ### Introduction
 In 2020, the manufacture of native-apps has become easier and more accessible than ever before.
 All the same, beginners and seasoned developers alike are confronted with tough choices in a rapidly changing landscape of security and privacy.
 This is especially true in the semi-trusted environment of user devices.